arepetti/ingest/examples/integrations/hr-workforce-csv-powershell/README.md

 ## What real software this stands in for

-Local councils run their HR and payroll on systems that can produce scheduled extracts of headcount, absence and overtime.
-The dominant local-government products are **MHR iTrent** and **Zellis ResourceLink** (formerly Northgate), with **Civica HR**, **IRIS Cascade** and (in larger authorities) **SAP / Oracle HCM** also common.
+Many organisations run their HR and payroll on systems that can produce scheduled extracts of headcount, absence and overtime.
+Common products include **MHR iTrent** and **Zellis ResourceLink** (formerly Northgate), with **Civica HR**, **IRIS Cascade** and (in larger organisations) **SAP / Oracle HCM** also widely used.
 A weekly CSV/Excel extract is the simplest integration point and is supported by essentially all of them.

-> Educated guess: product names are illustrative of the local-government HR market.
+> Educated guess: product names are illustrative of the HR/payroll market for this sample domain.
 Column names differ per system — adjust the mapping to match your extract.

 ## How it works